ursuscamp/nomen/docs/HOWTO.md

 3. A keypair (any schnorr-compatible Bitcoin or Nostr keypair will work)
    * If you need one, use optional step below.

-How it works:

-You must publish your name on the Bitcoin blockchain, so you need a transaction.
-Construct an unsigned PSBT with Bitcoin wallet
 ## Using the Explorer

 1. Construct an unsigned PSBT with your Bitcoin wallet.